Site icon Our Breathing Planet

 Adelie Penguin Distribution, Habitat, and Ecology

 The fascinating Adelie Penguin evolved as native to a comparatively large swathe of the earths surface for a penguin.
 The location of that zone of habitation won’t surprise many of you, though, given its nature.
-That’s because the animal developed as endemic to Antarctica.
+That’s because the stunning animal developed as endemic to Antarctica.

 Species Sharing Its Range